Lunx-MayoProductions/Javaronium/Your own XYZ/Your own Discord Bot/MainClass.md

 ```

 ## What you need
-You should already have a (discord application.)[https://discordapp.com/developers/applications/me] and have the token reset & copied.
+You should already have a [discord application](https://discordapp.com/developers/applications/me) and have the token reset & copied.

 ## Actual Coding this time.